doandroidsdreamof/roommate-backend/README.md

 - [x] Posting schema based on location
 - [ ] Posting CRUD endpoints
+- [ ] Bookmark feature and count of it for posts
 - [x] Posting type (offering_room, looking_for_room, looking_for_roommate)
 - [x] Posting status (active/inactive/rented)